-Suicide Sprints – How to do it: Place a cone or target 20 feet from your starting position and another cone/target 40 feet from starting position.
+Suicide Sprints – How to do it: Place a cone or target 20 feet from your starting position and another cone/target 40 feet from your starting position.
 Sprint to the first cone, touch it, and return to the starting position.
 Then sprint to the second cone and back to start.
-Alternatively you can just choose one point, and sprint back and forth.
+Alternatively, you can just choose one point, and sprint back and forth.

 Recommended sets/reps: 4 sets of 40 seconds.

 What it works: Sprinting is the most cardiovascular and explosive exercise.
 It also strengthens the entire lower body and burns fat thanks to the intensity and speed of every sprint.